Deltares/rtc-tools/CONTRIBUTING.md

 ## Guidelines for Creating Issues
 1. **Title**: Provide a concise and informative title.
 The title should summarize the problem.
 2. **Description**: Describe the issue in detail.
 Include steps to reproduce the issue, expected behavior, and actual behavior.
 Mention the versions of RTC-Tools, Python and external packages you're using (CasADi, Pymoca, numpy), along with relevant details about your operating system.
 3. **Minimal reproducible example**: Whenever possible, include a minimal reproducible example that demonstrates the issue.
-This should be the smallest amount of code and data necessary to reproduce the problem.
-Providing a minimal example helps maintainers quickly understand, reproduce, and address your issue.
+    - The example should use the smallest amount of code and data necessary to reproduce the problem.
+    - If you cannot create a minimal example, simplify your model and remove unnecessary data as much as possible while still reproducing the issue.
+    - Safe data formats that can be shared publicly include CSV, JSON, or small XML files.
+    - If you do not want to make your data publicly available in the issue tracker, please report your issue by emailing [rtctools@deltares.nl](mailto:rtctools@deltares.nl).
 4. **Labels**: Use labels to categorize the issue.
 This helps in prioritizing and resolving issues.

 ### Security Reporting

 If you discover a security vulnerability, please report it responsibly by emailing [rtctools@deltares.nl](mailto:rtctools@deltares.nl) rather than opening a public issue.
+We will assess the vulnerability and keep you updated on progress and next steps.

+**What qualifies as a security vulnerability?**
+- Compromised or malicious dependencies
+- Code execution vulnerabilities or insufficient input sanitization
+- Exposure of sensitive data or credentials
+- Input data (known or crafted) that causes crashes or data corruption

 ## Guidelines for Creating Merge Requests
 1. **Identify or create an issue**: Before making any changes, open an issue following the [guidelines](#guidelines-for-creating-issues) above, or comment on an existing one in the [issue tracker](https://github.com/deltares/rtc-tools/issues) to discuss your ideas with the maintainers.
 This helps avoid duplication and ensures your contribution aligns with project goals and the [governance model](GOVERNANCE.md).